Logo

 The video below shows the difference between binding elements to the grid and to the screen.
 The header elements (logo and menu) and the background grass are bound to the Screen.
 The button and text elements are bound to the Grid.

-You can see how, while changing the viewport size, the elements keep their positions relative to the specified coordinates and set containers.
+You can see how the elements keep their positions relative to the specified coordinates and set containers, while changing the viewport size.

 Setting up dots of binding and containers on mobile devices